It’s not uncommon for businesses to reconsider part of an employee’s contract while they’re working with you. Sometimes it’s an essential requirement.

 As we mention above, you can make reductions in working hours according to employment law.
 Depending on the contract, they can be permanent or temporary reductions in working hours.

-But remember to gain an employee’s consent either way.
+But remember to gain an employee’s consent either way as it may impact things like breaks and salary.

 As an employer, there are three main instances where you can change a contract of employment.
 This is if: